It starts with her ambition and confidence and grows with her sense of humor and kindness.

 Dating again after divorce, I began to realize my perspective had changed, not just on what I want in a partner but how to identify those traits in people.
 It has been clear the real stuff, that lies much deeper in our souls than we let most people see, is the place to look in other people and to share of yourself.
 It isn’t just the photo on Tinder or what we write in our Match profile.

-Of course it all starts with physical attraction and the easy things to have in common…music choices, favorite books, hobbies, etc. But the people we truly connect with become more of those surface things the deeper you dig.
+Maybe it starts with physical attraction and the easy things to have in common…music choices, favorite books, hobbies, etc. But…maybe not.
+The people we truly connect with related differently to those surface things the deeper you dig.
 The books they choose become much more interesting…because the person telling you about it cares deeply and thoughtfully about why they choose that book.
 Their hobbies are much more enjoyable than you may have first thought because the time you spend is with them, not the activity you choose.
 The reason you can’t wait to see her doesn’t start with her beauty…it ends with it.
 It starts with her ambition and confidence and grows with her sense of humor and kindness.

 By no means do I have it all figured out.
 But as I’ve met people and dated I regularly look at this passage as a reminder of what the relationship should be and how we fit in each others world.
 Can I be me?
 The real me, not the profile written to sound interesting or the perfect ideal of a dad and his two daughters.
 But the real person that questions the choices he makes about his career and struggles with deep stress from co-parenting very strong willed children.
 Can I be that guy and still be comfortable with her?